reginaldcg/carta-sanguigna/README.md

 Cities

 Cities relate to routes on a map.
-Traveling to Cities requires $BONES to enter and a vehicle with enough range to reach the city and takes travel time.
+Traveling to Cities requires $OSSA to enter and a vehicle with enough range to reach the city and takes travel time.
 Some Vehicles are faster than others.
 When on a route, your vehicle is safe but, while in the city, your vehicle can be attacked by others.
 Cities will have resources to gather and deliver as well as places for your Mansion with rewards for Families controlling the most Cities.

 Event Arcs